drwells/fiddle/README.md

    those inheriting from `IBStrategy`) should mess with `RestartManager`.
    Singletons and other global state make programs much more difficult to understand and impede interoperability.
+5. Use clear data ownership semantics.
+Avoid `tbox::Pointer` and `std::shared_ptr` in favor of either plain member variables or `std::unique_ptr` so that the question "who is responsible for this object?" always has an unambiguous single answer.
+Classes should use RAII and be ready for use immediately after their constructor finishes.
+There are some exceptions to this rule to make things work with SAMRAI.

 ## Naming Functions